inverno-io/inverno-mods/inverno-security-jose/README.md

 - *Key Management* which are used to derive or encrypt/decrypt the Content Encryption Key (CEK) used to encrypt a JWE.
 - *Content Encryption* which are used to encrypt and identity-protect a JWE using a CEK.

 The `JWK` interface exposes common JWK properties and provides `JWASigner`, `JWAKeyManager` or `JWACipher` instances for any of these cryptographic operations assuming they are supported by the JWK.
-For instance, an `ECJWK` which supports Elliptic-Curve algorithms cannot be used for content encryption but it can be used to digitally sign content and decrypt or derive keys, a `JWKProcessingException` shall be thrown when trying to obtain a signer, a key manager or a cipher when the JWK does not support it, when JWK properties are not consistent with the requested algorithm or if the requested algorithm is not of the requested type.
+For instance, an `ECJWK` which supports Elliptic-Curve algorithms cannot be used for content encryption, but it can be used to digitally sign content and decrypt or derive keys, a `JWKProcessingException` shall be thrown when trying to obtain a signer, a key manager or a cipher when the JWK does not support it, when JWK properties are not consistent with the requested algorithm or if the requested algorithm is not of the requested type.

 ```java
 ECJWK ecJWK = jwkService.ec().generator()